 Reading skills continue to expand as students analyze selections and make connections to their own life and society.
 Students compare diverse literature selections and learn to read critically as they search for examples of literary devices used by the authors.
 In addition to the literature textbook, students also read selections from a variety of classic and contemporary novels.

 The seventh grade Physical Science course examines the wonders of God by exploring the chemical and physical principles that are expressed in His magnificent creation.

 Through review and extension of the basic principles of the scientific method and scientific inquiry, students examine some of the building blocks of God’s universe: atoms, elements, and compounds.
 Students study the development of the modern periodic table, and they construct models to reinforce important principles.
 The curriculum introduces the basics of chemistry, including chemical bonding and chemical reactions, and the principles of electricity and magnetism.
-Students conduct a scientific research project to further explore an area of interest to them.
-This project allows students to design and conduct a controlled experiment and apply the scientific method.
-They analyze their data and present their findings in a formal presentation in front of peers and adults.
 Finally, students explore the basic principles of physics, including motion, forces, and energy.
 Throughout the course, students learn about scientists and classic scientific experiments and deepen their understanding of the history of scientific discovery and how it has been pursued.

 Social Studies 7 U.S. History Reconstruction-Present

 - Industrialization 1865-1914

 - The Great Depression 1929-1941